layilin/SP23-33852/_annotations/book2.md

 [place] 79.471 Ausonia's clime.
 Southern Italy.

 79.476 Medicean Venus.
-Also known as the Venus de' Medici; a first-century BCE marble sculpture of Venus.
+Also known as the Venus de' Medici, a first-century BCE marble sculpture of Venus.
 It was housed in the Villa Medici in Rome before being transferred to Florence in the late seventeenth century.
 The sculpture was widely admired across Western Europe.

 [place] 80.483 Albion.
 A name of ancient Celtic origin for Britain or England.
-The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.
+The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

 80.485 Po.
 Gilmore identifies the *Po* as the ship that Grainger traveled on to reach St. Kitts in 1759.